metta-systems/metta.systems/content/blog/2019-10-07-building-wasm-with-rust.md

   },
 ```

-`yarn start` will do a hot-reloadable debug build of your code.
+`yarn start` will perform a hot-reloadable debug build of your code.
 It takes some time on first run to build rust code, so be patient. `yarn build` could be used to bundle a package.

-Your index.html should load JS wrapper that runs webassembly script:
+Your index.html should load a JS wrapper that runs webassembly script:

 ```html
 <!DOCTYPE html>